 The northern part of the English Garden, formerly a royal hunting ground, is twice as large (and less crowded) than its more famous southern sibling.
-It is a perfect place for a long walk in the spring sun.
+It is a perfect place for a long walk in any weather.
 From the City’s underground stop Münchner Freiheit, the beautiful Feilitzschstrasse leads you directly to the English Garden, and with every café you leave in Schwabing district a piece of civilisation behind until you finally reach the Kleinhesseloher See (lake).
 Passing the Seehaus (restaurant), you head north-east, to the Tivoli Pavillon and finally in the direction of the Tivoli-Kraftwerk (power plant) and into a part of the park that is wild and untouched, yet situated smack-bang in the middle of the big city.

 To the north of the power plant, you can continue walking to the estuary where the Eisbach (stream) flows into the Isar river.
 Further north, you can make your way to the Aumeister beer garden.
 Following a proper refreshment, for example with a Radlermaß (litre of shandy) and a “Aus’zognen” (pastry), you can, if the mood takes you, walk back along the Schwabinger Bach (stream) in the direction of your starting point, but if post-culinary exhaustion has set in, it is also possible to turn right after a small stretch and head for the underground stop Studentenstadt, and allow yourself to be whisked back to civilisation.